fshaikh/AWS/AWS/README.md

 5. Bucket Policy
 6. Replication
 7. Static website using S3
+         Deferred.
+Need a domain and understanding of Route 53
 8. Transfer Acceleration
 9. Logging - DONE
       S3 can log all requests to a bucket into a separate bucket.